10 Best Handheld Ham Radios in 2023 | (Ranked by a Marine)

 Check Price on Amazon

-My review: You’ll notice BaoFeng on this list a lot and many other enthusiasts can probably agree with me, BaoFeng is one of those odd Chinese manufacturers that, to a new to the market kind of person, may seem a bit sketchy or odd.
+My review: You’ll notice BaoFeng on this list a lot, and many other enthusiasts can probably agree with me; BaoFeng is one of those odd Chinese manufacturers that, to a new-to-the-market kind of person, may seem a bit sketchy or odd.

-After all, a lot of their marketing is in broken English and a lot of their product photos look really cheap.
+After all, a lot of their marketing is in broken English, and a lot of their product photos look really cheap.

-Don’t be fooled, though, BaoFeng has several units on this list because they simply deliver.
+Don’t be fooled, though; BaoFeng has several units on this list because they simply deliver.

 The UV-82HP, the successor to the UV-82, is a favorite among many handheld ham radio operators due to its dual-band capabilities and implicit simplicity.
 This radio is excellent for advanced users and new users alike and offers more than enough range to exceed expectations when it comes to a little handheld device.